kevinzhao07/SOSFlaskDashboard/README.md

             - function definitions are referenced in `multipleCharts.js`
         - `timeSeries.js`
             - creates and updates the time time series
-            - function definitions are referenced in `multipleCharts.ks`
+            - function definitions are referenced in `multipleCharts.js`
     - `/markers` - svg map markers used by leaflet mapbox in `dashboard.html`, `dashboard2.html`, and `dashboard3.html`
         - ambulance_icon_blues.svg
         - hospital_icon_blues.svg